Daria-G26/Daria-G26/README.md

 # Motivation

-🚀 Why I'm here: I'm currently studying at ReDi School and taking the "Introduction to Coding, Data and Design" course to build a strong foundation in tech.
-My next goal is to dive deeper into Data Analytics!
+🚀 I'm currently in my second semester at ReDI School, now diving into the Data Analytics program.
+I’ve already completed the "Introduction to Coding, Data and Design" course — and I’m excited to keep growing my skills and exploring the world of data!

 # Skills